Why is understanding the difference between cybersecurity and threat intelligence important?

 • Phishing scams are a form of social engineering attack that tries to trick unsuspecting targets into sharing confidential personal information.
 These attacks typically involve luring users into clicking on email links or filling out online forms.

-• Identity theft, which is similar to phishing scams, involves a cyber attacker impersonating a legit user to commit additional criminal activities, from theft of intellectual property to vital business assets, etc.
+• Identity theft, which is similar to phishing scams, involves a cyber attacker impersonating a legitimate user to commit additional criminal activities, from theft of intellectual property to vital business assets, etc.

 • Spear phishing is a more targeted version of phishing, tailored to convince the recipient the request for information is legitimate and from a trusted source.